Typst in Production

 Next step¶

-- Learn Typst basics with our crash course
+- Learn Typst with the crash course

 - Discover how to use Typst from another programming language (Python, R, JavaScript or Rust)